wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-3.&emsp;You have no idea of the tremendous release and deep peace that comes from meeting yourself and [meeting] your brothers totally without judgement.
+3. You have no idea of the tremendous release and deep peace that comes from meeting yourself and [meeting] your brothers totally without judgement.
 <sup>2</sup>When you recognise what you are and [recognise] what your brothers are, you will realise that judging them [your brothers] in any way is without meaning.
 <sup>3</sup>In fact, their [your brothers’] meaning is lost to you precisely <em>because</em> you are judging them [your brothers].
 <sup>4</sup>All uncertainty comes from the belief that you are under the coercion of judgement.